Macroscopic quantum oscillator based on a flux qubit: Introduction

-The phenomenon of flux quantization is a consequence of Aharanov-Bohm effect.
-The persistent current flowing through a superconducting loop is proportional to $\nabla\varphi(r)-(2e/\hbar) A(r)$, where $\varphi(r)$ is the phase of the Cooper pair wavefunction, $A(r)$ is the vector potential, $e$ is charge on electron and $h$ is Plank 's constant ($\hbar= h/2\pi$).
-Due to Meissner effect the persistent current decreases exponentially from surface of a superconductor.
-Therefore, $\nabla\varphi(r)=(2e/\hbar)A(r)$ for any point $r$ situated within the loop at a distance from the surface much greater than the penetration depth.
-To maintain a single valued Cooper pair wavefunction the total phase accumulated over a closed path is an integral multiple of $2\pi$ that results a quantization of net magnetic flux linked to a superconducting loop \cite{leggetrev}.
+The phenomenon of flux quantization is a consequence of the Aharanov-Bohm effect.
+The persistent current flowing through a superconducting loop is proportional to $\nabla\varphi(r)-(2e/\hbar) A(r)$, where $\varphi(r)$ is the phase of the Cooper pair wavefunction, $A(r)$ is the vector potential, $e$ is the electron charge and $h$ is Plank's constant ($\hbar= h/2\pi$).
+Due to the Meissner effect, the persistent current decreases exponentially as one moves inwards from the surface of a superconductor.
+Therefore, the phase gradient is $\nabla\varphi(r)=(2e/\hbar)A(r)$ at a point $r$ situated within the superconductor at a distance much greater than the penetration depth from the surface.
+To maintain a single valued Cooper pair wavefunction, the total phase accumulated over a closed path (situated within the loop and enclosing the centre of the loop), has to be an integral multiple of $2\pi$ which results in the quantization of the net magnetic flux threading through the superconducting loop \cite{leggetrev}.

-For a superconducting loop interrupted by a Josephson junction a phase $\Delta\varphi$ is accumulated across the Josephson junction.
-Therefore, the net phase accumulated around a closed path is $\Delta\varphi+2\pi\Phi/\Phi_{o}$.
-To maintain continuity of the Cooper pair wavefunction the phase accumulated around a closed path passing through the superconducting loop and the Josephson junction is an integral multiple of $2\pi$ \emph{i.e.} $\Delta\varphi+2\pi\Phi/\Phi_{o}=2k\pi$, where a variable $\Phi$ is the magnetic flux that threads the flux qubit loop.
-The potential energy of a superconducting loop interrupted by a single Josephson junction (flux qubit) consists of two components, the first component is magnetic energy stored in the superconducting loop due to the magnetic flux $\Phi$ threading through it in the presence of an external magnetic flux $\Phi_{a}$ and the second component is the potential energy of the Cooper pairs while tunneling through the Josephson junction.
-The Josephson junction also forms a junction capacitor and for a flux qubit the energy contribution due to energy stored at Josephson junction capacitor is considered to be much less than the inductive energy.
-Therefore, the Hamiltonian of a flux qubit is \cite{leggetrev,revwendin}
+For a superconducting loop interrupted by a Josephson junction, a phase $\Delta\varphi$ is accumulated across the Josephson junction.
+Therefore, the net phase accumulated around a closed path (located within the superconducting loop and passing through the Josephson junction while enclosing the loop centre), is $\Delta\varphi+2\pi\Phi/\Phi_{o}$, where $\Phi$ is the net magnetic flux threading through the superconducting loop and $\Phi_{o}=h/2e$ is the magnetic flux quantum.
+To maintain continuity of the Cooper pair wavefunction, the phase accumulated around a closed path should be an integral multiple of $2\pi$ such that $\Delta\varphi+2\pi\Phi/\Phi_{o}=2k\pi$ (where $k$ is an integer).
+The potential energy of a superconducting loop interrupted by a single Josephson junction (flux-qubit) consists of two components.
+The first component is the magnetic energy stored in the superconducting loop due to the magnetic flux $\Phi$ threading through it in the presence of an external magnetic flux $\Phi_{a}$ and the second component is the potential energy accumulated by the Cooper pairs while tunneling through the Josephson junction.
+The Josephson junction also forms a junction capacitor, however, for the flux-qubit the energy contribution due to energy stored at the junction capacitor is considered to be much less than the energy.
+Therefore, the effective Hamiltonian of the flux-qubit is \cite{leggetrev,revwendin}